-In the context of this memorandum, "service animal" means an animal that provides supports relating to a student's disability to assist that student in meaningfully accessing education.
+In the context of this memorandum, "service animal" means an animal that provides support relating to a student's disability to assist that student in meaningfully accessing education.
+Due consideration should be given to any documentation on how the service animal assists with the student's learning needs, and disability-related needs (e.g., documentation from the student's medical professionals).

-School boards must make an assessment of whether a service animal may accompany a student on a case-by-case basis taking into account all the circumstances, including the needs of the student and the school community and a school board's obligation to provide meaningful access to education.
+School boards must make a determination, on a case-by-case basis, as to whether a service animal may accompany a student taking into account all the circumstances, including the needs of the student and the school community and a school board's obligation to provide meaningful access to education.